Using the ModSeqR package

 positions are assigned to multiple staggered windows.
 The output

-contains num_CpGs, num_calls, and
+contains num_sites, num_calls, and

 <label>_counts/<label>_frac for all requested